 What is a Comb over Fade?

 There are two components in a comb over fade hairstyle – the comb over, and the fade.
-A comb over focuses on the hair parting line at the top.
+The comb over focuses on the hair parting line at the top.
 The length of this part depends fully on you.
 You might have a really long comb over, a mid-length or even short and still swept back.
 A fade meanwhile, refers to a very short taper that gradually blends into the longer sides of your hair at the sides and on top.
 It’s called a fade because this short hair length fades into your skin.

 Now, imagine a combination of a comb over on top with a well-blended fade.
 This combination makes up the trendy comb over fade style that is always trending.